Who are the Palestinian prisoners released in exchange for Israeli hostages?

 Mohammed Odeh, 52, Wael Qassim, 54, and Wissam Abbasi, 48

 All three men hail from the neighborhood of Silwan, in east Jerusalem, and rose within the ranks of Hamas.
-Held responsible for a string of deadly attacks during the second intifada, the men were sentenced to multiple life sentences in 2002.
+Held responsible for a string of deadly attacks during the second intifada, the men were handed multiple life sentences in 2002.

 They were accused of plotting a suicide bombing at a crowded pool hall near Tel Aviv in 2002 that killed 15 people.
 Later that year, they were found to have orchestrated a bombing at Hebrew University that killed nine people, including five American students.
-Israel had described Odeh, who was working as a painter at the university at the time, as the kingpin in the attack.
+Israel had described Odeh, who was working as a painter at the university at the time, as the architect of the attack.

 All three were transferred to Egypt on Jan.
 25. Their families live in Jerusalem and said they will join them in exile.